Getting Started

 Note

-To prevent conflicts of pyemaps dependencies with your existing python libraries, it is recommended that pyemaps install in its own python environment such as that with Annaconda or Miniconda.
+To prevent conflicts of pyEMAPS dependencies with your existing python libraries, it is recommended that pyEMAPS install in its own python environment such as that with Annaconda or Miniconda.

 conda create -n <env-name> python=3.7